TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 ### Objects as a design pattern

 The grouping power of objects isn't just useful for organizing data, it's useful for organizing *functionality* as well!
-Using objects for this purpose is one of the core tenants of Object Oriented Programming (OOP), which is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).
+Using objects for this purpose is one of the core tenets of Object Oriented Programming (OOP), which is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).
 In OOP, computer programs are designed by making them out of objects that interact with one another.

 This means we're not limited to storing data in objects, we can store logic as well via **methods** (which are just functions that are part of an object), then use those methods to interact with the data.

 Nearly *anything* you can think about can be described as an object.
-To do so, all you have to do is ask yourself is "What properties (physical or conceptual) does my thing have?", and "How can I interact with it?".
+To do so, all you have to ask yourself is "What properties (physical or conceptual) does my thing have?", and "How can I interact with it?".
 The properties or attributes of a *thing* are expressed as properties, and the ways you can interact with that thing are expressed as methods.

 Let's take an example of some *thing* - we'll choose a car.
 A car can have a make, model, registration year, color and price.
 These might be expressed as properties of an object: